elm-in-elm/compiler/README.md

 - [ ] Create issues with <kbd>help wanted</kbd> and <kbd>good first issue</kbd>
 - [ ] [@janiczek](https://twitter.com/janiczek/): Share your Firefox bookmarks relevant to `elm-in-elm` (ie. talks about Haskell hierarchical optimizations etc.)
 - [ ] After Elm Europe 2019 videos are out, add a link to the talk to the README
+- [ ] Add tests for stages other than parsing into the matrix above.
+Eg. emit tests

 #### Library